poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_array_delete.md

 ### Synopsis

 Delete an array from PoseidonOS.
+After executing this command, the data and volumes in the array will be deleted too.

 Syntax:
 	poseidonos-cli array delete (--array-name | -a) ArrayName